Space Transportation

 SOCRATES

 The project "Solid Oxide Cell Realisation through Adaptation of Terrestrial Energy Systems" (SOCRATES) aims to revolutionize outer planets exploration by developing an innovative Solid Oxide Fuel Cell (SOFC) system using hydrocarbons and oxygen.
-This alternative power source addresses the challenges of energy generation in the outer solar system, leveraging the proven capabilities of SOFC technology, as demonstrated on the Perseverance rover.
+This alternative power source addresses the challenges of energy generation in the outer solar system, leveraging the proven capabilities of SOFC technology, as demonstrated on the Perseverance Mars rover.

 Financed by the European Space Agency (ESA), SOCRATES involves key partners in its development.
 The Fraunhofer Institute for Ceramic Technologies and Systems (IKTS) is responsible for the demonstrator's development and testing, ensuring its practical viability.
 Concurrently, TU Dresden manages the state-of-the-art (SOTA) aspects and investigates the utilization of residual propellants as fuel, contributing valuable insights to the project's comprehensive approach.